 How to Remove Wrinkles

-Compared to knit fabrics, woven fabrics tend to wrinkle more easily, so please shorten the dewatering time and smooth out the wrinkles as much as possible before drying.
+Compared to knitted fabrics, woven ones tend to wrinkle more easily, so please shorten the spin-dry time and smooth out the wrinkles as much as possible before drying.
 If wrinkles still remain, please iron them out.